Sep 17, 2020

 Before you pick a trading bot to use, it’s important to acknowledge that trading bots are just tools designed to help us trade on a 24/7 basis.
 By no means are they a magic solution that you can use with no experience and earn money with.

 There are different types and categories of trading bots available, such as:

 Trend trading bots: These bots pay attention to an asset’s momentum, and after analyzing it, they either buy or sell order.
-When a trend trading bot notices an increase in price, it will enter a long position.
+When a trend trading bot notices a price increase, it will enter a long position.
 If the price drops, it will enter a short position.
 Trend trading will ensure that the asset moves in the same direction.
 Trend trading bots use technical indicators and technical analysis to predict price fluctuations based on historical data like volume and price.

 Market maker bots: These bots use orderbook spreads to earn profits.
 The spread will be wider based on how actively it’s traded- the wider it is, the more money the market maker will make.
 These bots seek to sell at a higher value than the selling price when it’s possible.
 The bot will scan markets for wider spreads on a 24/7 basis.

 Arbitrage bots: These bots utilize arbitrage, a concept that uses trades to find imbalances in prices.
-This method is usually used by cryptocurrency markets that are highly inefficient.
+This method is usually used by highly inefficient cryptocurrency markets.
 These algorithms monitor asset prices from several various markets.
 If a particular coin’s price increases at one exchange and lowers at another, the bot will buy the cheaper coin and then sell it for profit.
 The price discrepancies are common, but they do not last long.

 What is essential to consider before using trading bots?

 While automated trading and EAs (expert advisors) are great tools, it’s key to remember that they will not guarantee that your trades will be successful.
-To utilize trading bots correctly, an in-depth strategy must be prepared by the trader, based on the knowledge and expertise with the market they’re working in.
+To utilize trading bots correctly, the trader must prepare an in-depth strategy based on the knowledge and expertise of the market they’re working in.